ari1337an/tensorify/packages/plugin-engine/README.md

     └── index.js
 ```

-Each `index.js` must export a class with the following structure:
+Each `index.js` must export a class with this structure:

 ```javascript
 class MyPlugin {